joshuadunn1/joshuadunn1/README.md

 - 👋 Hi, I’m @joshuadunn1

-- 👀 I’m interested in transitioning to a job in Data science
+- 👀 I’m interested in transitioning into a career in data science

 - 🌱 I’m currently advancing my skills in, **python**, **SQL**, **Tableau**, **Excel**